kingdomledger/AI_Growth_Systems_Design_Patterns/01-member-onboarding-automation/README.md

 ## Outcome
 - Handled 6,800+ records in live production
 - Saved approximately three minutes of manual processing per record
-- Eliminated an estimated 340+ hours of repetitive operational work—equivalent to more than 42 eight-hour workdays
+- Eliminated an estimated 340+ hours of repetitive operational work-equivalent to more than 42 eight-hour workdays

 ## Architecture